 During the divorce process, the court may award custody based on the child’s preference.
-Parents should desist from pressurizing the child to pick them and instead focus on coming to an agreement that suits the child best.
-The child can suffer anxiety or depression from being caught up in the drama.
+Parents should desist from pressurizing their children to pick them and instead focus on coming to an agreement that suits the child best.
+The child can suffer anxiety or depression from being caught up in drama.

-Parents can maintain healthy and loving relations with the child after divorce.
+Parents can maintain healthy and loving relations with their children after divorce.
 Children often question their parent’s love for them after a divorce, and they will feel better if they have a healthy relationship post-divorce.